aeoden96-cg/cg_uni_projects/README.md

 # Computer grapics repo
 Culmination of all projects done at CG lectures @ PMF.
+These are not mine,they are just slightly edited and used for learning.
 Used materials are from these sources:
 * [Računalna grafika FER](http://www.zemris.fer.hr/predmeti/ra/)
 * [Računalna grafika PMF](https://www.pmf.unizg.hr/math/predmet/racgra)